-Conclusion.
-The proceedings end when either:

-- The trustee has liquidated (or abandoned as worthless) all the debtor's assets and distributed the proceeds to creditors. - There is a buyout of the bankrupt estate (concordato fallimentare) by a third party or (subject to certain timing restrictions) by the debtor itself.
+- the trustee can claw back certain transactions (see Question 9, Insolvency proceedings); and - the trustee can continue to run the business, although this rarely happens (see Question 10, Insolvency proceedings). - Conclusion.
+The proceedings end when either: - the trustee has liquidated (or abandoned as worthless) all the debtor's assets and distributed the proceeds to creditors; or - there is a buyout of the bankrupt estate (concordato fallimentare) by a third party or (subject to certain timing restrictions) by the debtor itself.
 The debtor can only file this type of proposal within one year after the opening of insolvency proceedings, and within two years from the date on which the schedule of liabilities has become final.

-Settlement with creditors
+Settlement with creditors (concordato preventivo)

-Objective.
-A settlement with creditors is a court procedure that allows a company with financial difficulties to carry out a plan to restructure its debts.
-The relevant legislation is the Bankruptcy I aw

-Initiation.
-The debtor initiates a settlement with creditors by filing all of the following with the Bankruptcy Court:

-- A petition. - The proposed plan. - An expert opinion confirming the feasibility of the plan and the truthfulness of the accounting data. - A valuation report which confirms that the payments that secured creditors will receive are not lower than the value of their collateral, if applicable (see below, Consents and approvals). - Certain information about its creditors and assets.
+- Objective.
+A settlement with creditors is a court procedure which allows a company with financial difficulties to carry out a plan to restructure its debts.
+The relevant legislation is the Bankruptcy Law. - How, when, by whom and to which companies.
+The debtor initiates a settlement with creditors by filing with the Bankruptcy Court: - a petition; - the proposed plan; - an expert opinion confirming the feasibility of the plan and the truthfulness of the accounting data; - a valuation report which confirms that the payments that secured creditors will receive are not lower than the value of their collateral, if applicable (see below, Consents and approvals); and - certain information about its creditors and assets.
 This includes: - a list of the holders of personal or in rem rights owned or held by the debtor; - a list of all creditors, including all possible security interests; - the value of the debtor's assets; and - the debtor's financial statements.

-The company's directors must approve the decision to file a petition (except in the case of a partnership, where shareholder approval is required instead).
+The company's directors must approve the decision to file a petition (except in the case of a partnership, where share-holder approval is required instead).

-Companies that can apply for settlements with creditors are the same as those that can apply for bankruptcy, subject to the same eligibility thresholds (see above, Insolvency proceedings (fallimento): Initiation).
+Companies that can apply for settlements with creditors are the same as those that can apply for bankruptcy, subject to the same eligibility thresholds (see above, Insolvency proceedings (fallimento): How, when, by whom and to which companies).